T2357/Court/README.md

 To provide a virtual office that is always on.
 Our Mission</b></h3><p>To help legal departments,lawyer, firms scale up and evolve digitally in a technology-rich landscape.
-Our Promise</b></h3><h5>*It streamlines cases
+Our Promise</b></h3><h5>*It streamlines cases.

-It is tailored to real-world workflows
+It is tailored to real-world workflows.

-It simplifies information sharing
+It simplifies information sharing.

-It offers unmatched usability
+It offers unmatched usability.

-It is a single source of data retrieval
+It is a single source of data retrieval.

-It is accessible on any internet-enabled device
+It is accessible on any internet-enabled device.

-It is useful for the individual as well as teams
+It is useful for the individual as well as teams.

-It is an eco-friendly solution
+It is an eco-friendly solution.

-It is specially designed for Indian lawyers and law firms Saves significant time
+It is specially designed for Indian lawyers and law firms.

+Saves significant time.